algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 - It avoids the need to hardcode application IDs
 - It makes things easier to automate, including automated deployments and testing of smart contracts and the apps that call them
-- It allows the deployer of a smart contract to detect if that smart contract is already deployed and if so handle it appropriately (e.g. do nothing vs upgrade vs delete and create vs leave alone and create) depending on whether that smart contract is immutable and/or permanent and the network being deployed to (e.g. Sandbox vs TestNet vs MainNet)
+- It allows the deployer of a smart contract to detect if that smart contract is already deployed and if so handle it appropriately (e.g. do nothing vs upgrade vs delete and create vs leave alone and create) depending on whether that smart contract is immutable and/or permanent and the network being deployed to (e.g. LocalNet vs TestNet vs MainNet)

 As soon as a contract is not immutable, or is immutable and not permanent then the application ID of the smart contract for a given network will change over time.
-And, if a smart contract is immutable and permanent then net new versions may still be deployed, or at the very least the contract will change across networks (e.g. Sandbox vs TestNet vs MainNet).
+And, if a smart contract is immutable and permanent then net new versions may still be deployed, or at the very least the contract will change across networks (e.g. LocalNet vs TestNet vs MainNet).
 Because of this it's important to support dynamic resolution of application IDs.

 It's important to consider whether the smart contract needs to be resolved on-chain or off-chain.

-Resolving on-chain is harder to achieve dynamically, but there are some key patterns that can be used, e.g.:
+Resolving on-chain is harder to achieve dynamically, but there are some patterns that can be used, e.g.:

 - Storing the application ID in (e.g. Global) state and providing a creator-only ABI method that can be called as part of deployment of the dependant contract to update the stored application ID.
 - [Lookup/registry contract](https://research.csiro.au/blockchainpatterns/general-patterns/contract-structural-patterns/contract-registry/) that returns the ID of a named contract and that lookup contract allows said ID to be updated.